Francisco-Rosa/FreeCAD-Movie/TUTORIAL.md

 #### 1. Preparations

 1.1.
 Create an animation with a workbench, script or macro of FreeCAD that are prepared for using this workbench (ex.
-[F_Rosa/ExplodedAssembly](https://github.com/Francisco-Rosa/ExplodedAssembly).
+[Modified ExplodedAssembly](https://github.com/Francisco-Rosa/ExplodedAssembly)).
 If you want to integrated one of those to Movie Workbench, see how to trigger the recording from the animation code in item 5 (below).

 1.2.
 Configure the Render projects and cameras if you want to use them